tomozilla/aiven-stripe/README.md

-# Multi-currency eCommerce web app
+# Multi-currency eCommerce web app (Automatic Payment Methods)

 This sample is a full stack web app built with RoR.
 This eCommerce app shows checkout and elemenets with Automatic Payment Methods.